nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

    % ipa-replica-install --no-ntp --sh-trust-dns --unattended --setupca --mkhomedir --setup-dns --no-forwarders

 If you have forwarders, use the --forwarders option instead.
+Remove --no-ntp if you are hosting NTP.

 Active Directory Trust
 ----------------------